ppaltsokas/virtual-me-chatbot-v2/README.md

    - Contact information

 2. **🤖 Virtual Me Chatbot** - An AI assistant that can:
-   - Answer questions about my experience and background
+   - Answer questions about your experience and background
-   - Discuss my projects in detail
+   - Discuss your projects in detail
-   - Provide insights about my work
+   - Provide insights about your work
-   - Share information from my knowledge base
+   - Share information from your knowledge base
-   - Show images and documentation from my projects
+   - Show images and documentation from your projects

 ## ✨ Key Features

 - **Interactive Portfolio**: Modern, responsive design with smooth animations
-- **AI Chatbot**: Powered by Google Gemini, trained on my actual project files and resume
+- **AI Chatbot**: Powered by Google Gemini, trained on your actual project files and resume
 - **Knowledge Base Integration**: The chatbot has access to:
   - Data Science projects (PDFs, markdown files)
   - Machine Learning assignments and projects